Discover free resources to support you

 Befriending the Body: How Symptoms Become Signals of Safety and Change

-Your symptoms; the chronic fatigue, chronic pain, fibromyalgia, anxiety, or dysregulation; aren’t a sign you are broken or damaged, and they are not your fault at all.
+Your symptoms; the chronic fatigue, chronic pain, fibromyalgia, anxiety, or dysautonomia; aren’t a sign you are broken or damaged, and they are not your fault at all.
 They’re signals.
 This is how your brain and nervous system communicate they are perceiving danger; through a protective stress response that sends signals throughout your cells, organs and body - creating widespread symptoms.

-We don’t have to like these sensations (who does?) but when we learn to respond to them differently, they become guides toward a life that’s not only symptom free, but kinder and more easeful.
+We don’t have to like these sensations (who does?) but when we learn to respond to them differently, they become guides toward a life that’s not only symptom free, but much kinder and more easeful.

 Symptoms as Brain Signals